Ritzlgrmft/ionic-configuration-viewer/README.md

 `configurationViewerModalManager.openModal()` has a `language` parameter, which you can use to select the language.
 Currently `en` and `de` are supported.

-If you need another language, either open an issue, or just the `translation` parameter.
+If you need another language, either open an issue, or just use the `translation` parameter.
 This parameter you can use to pass your completely own texts.
 Just fill the `ConfigurationViewerTranslation` object.